ImmanuelXIV/evaluate-news-nlp/README.md

 - Check the website running at [http://localhost:8080/](http://localhost:8080/).
 By default, this app runs on port 8080, but you can, of course, edit that in `server.js`.
 If everything, goes well, you'll see the app running and a message popping up say "I EXIST".

 - In another terminal - `npm run build-dev`, http://localhost:8081/ should open and respond as before
+- Install Webpack and the command line instructions (CLI) tool using npm, as:
+`npm i webpack webpack-cli`
+Remember that `npm i` is just shorthand for `npm install`.
+A CLI is a terminal program that allows developers to run commands from the command line to communicate with the Webpack.